JACQUELINE BUCKINGHAM

 Jacqueline has been at the forefront of women’s health advocacy, producing an Anthem Award–winning podcast that brings intelligent information about women's health to the public.
 Featuring physicians also seen on Oprah, such as Dr. Sharon Malone, Dr. Elizabeth Comen, and Dr. Heather Hirsch, her work helped close the knowledge gap in menopause and other under-researched areas.
 She launched philanthropic initiatives that partnered with The Pink Fund to create collaborative giving for women facing critical health challenges.

-Through Style Meets Life, Jacqueline created a unique style system that empowered women to embrace confidence and body positivity during challenging transitions.
+Jacqueline started her first business in 1999 to advise people in matters of art and style.
+In 2009, through Style Meets Life, Jacqueline created a unique style system that empowered women to embrace confidence and body positivity during challenging transitions.
 She partnered with Gap Inc., Nordstrom, J.Crew, Macy’s, and Simon Malls to share the stories of women adapting to life after breast cancer, reentering the workforce, and redefining themselves at every age.
 Style Meets Life was honored to sponsor Dress for Success, where Jacqueline served as Honorary Chairwoman.

 Wellness & Education